artefactual/atom-docs/user-manual/access-content/browse.rst

    :alt: Browse hierarchy page

-As with the current description treeview, each description in the hierarchy browse page that has children will display an “expand/collapse” icon that can be clicked to display all the children of that description.
+As with the current description treeview, each description in the hierarchy browse page that has :term:`children <child record>` will display an "expand/collapse" icon that can be clicked to display all the children of that description.
 Any child descriptions that in turn have children will also be expandable.

 A number in the top right corner of the page will indicate how many more descriptions can be seen in the hierarchy.
 Click on that number to bring up the